snowsign/reddit-subs-notify/README.md

 ## Synopsis
-This Script queiries a specified subreddit and will notify you via Reddit PM when it reaches a set number of subscribers.
+This script queiries a specified subreddit and will notify you via Reddit PM when it reaches a set number of subscribers.

 ## License